LeBron James breaks NBA's all-time scoring record, surpassing Kareem Abdul-Jabbar - KTVZ

 “Everybody that’s ever been a part of this run with me the last … 20-plus years, I just want to say I thank you so much, because I wouldn’t be me without y’all.”

-James scored two more points in the fourth quarter in a 133-130 loss.
-But the night — just like so many big moments in his career — belonged to him.
+James scored two more points in the fourth quarter in a 133-130 loss — a disappointment for a team now two games behind the Western Conference’s final slot for the NBA’s play-in tournament.
+But the night — like so many moments in his career — belonged to him.

 “It’s a towering achievement that speaks to his sustained excellence over 20 seasons in the league.
 And quite amazingly, LeBron continues to play at an elite level and his basketball history is still being written,” Silver’s statement reads.